The Proactive Guide to Technical SEO for SaaS Companies

 It’s like buying a lottery ticket: you can only win if you buy the ticket in the first place.

-Technical SEO should be a priority at the start of SEO projects.
+This means that technical SEO should be a priority at the start of SEO projects.

 It’s the foundation of everything - if it’s off, no one will be able to find your amazing content.

-Most of the time, their traffic analytics show them that something has gone wrong - and only then do they realize it needs to be fixed.
+Most of the time, their traffic analytics show them that something has gone wrong — only then do they realize it needs to be fixed.

 Moreover, once they perform a detailed SEO audit, they focus on fixing the things that have low to no impact on their rankings.
 With technical SEO, 20% of the work yields 80% of the results.